Market & comparison education

 What to do next

-For "How to read comparison tables without turning it into a sales claim", choose one low-pressure action: repeat the same sequence long enough to learn from it.
-Use the related Orena guide for "How to read comparison tables without turning it into a sales claim" when you want app support for that action.
-The useful signal for "How to read comparison tables without turning it into a sales claim" is whether the reader can use official Orena facts when the product question matters with less uncertainty.
+For "Claim reading: comparison tables", choose one low-pressure action: repeat the same sequence long enough to learn from it.
+Use the related Orena guide for "Claim reading: comparison tables" when you want app support for that action.
+The useful signal for "Claim reading: comparison tables" is whether the reader can use official Orena facts when the product question matters with less uncertainty.

 Evidence boundary